castillo-io/angular-css/README.md

 Can I use AngularCSS in Angular 2?

 AngularCSS is not necessary in Angular 2!
 Angular 2 ships with a similar feature out of the box.
-It's called 'styleUrls' and it looks like this:
+It's called `styles` and `styleUrls` and it looks like this:

 ``` js
 @Component({